 A friend is always loyal, and a brother is born to help in time of need.”
 Proverbs 17:17

-His name was Bill, and he was an investor.
-When Judy and I landed in Warrensburg, Missouri, via God and the Air Force, we began attending First Baptist Church.
-For us, being Jesus followers was an all-in deal, so soon we were singing in the choir, attending church, and going to Sunday School small group.
+His name was Bill, and he was an investor—in people.
+When Judy and I landed in Warrensburg, Missouri via God, and the Air Force we began attending First Baptist Church.
+For us God and the church thing was an all-in deal so soon we were singing in the choir, attending church, and going to Sunday School.
 Our Bible Study teachers were Bill and Edith Hensley, and they were a class act.
-The time we spent in that class was rich in every way imaginable.
-We built friendships and did life together.
-It seemed that whether you were in the Air Force like I was or a professor at the local university, or a lawyer, it just didn’t matter.
-We were pilgrims journeying with each other and with Jesus, and it was good.
+The time we spend in their class was rich in every way imaginable.
+We build friendships and did life together.
+It seemed that whether you were in the Air Force like I was or a professor at the local university or a lawyer, it just didn’t matter.
+We were pilgrims journeying with each other and with Jesus and it was good.

 Bill was a lawyer by trade and a disciple-maker by faith.
 He believed in Jesus, believed the Bible, and believed in people—including me.
-I’m not sure how it happened, but he kinda adopted me and began teaching me about fishing, hunting, and growing in my faith.
+I’m not sure how it happened but he kinda adopted me and began investing in me by teaching me about fishing, hunting, and growing in my faith.
 He loved to fish.
 He would often call the house and say, “What time is it?”
 Now it might be time to wash the car or time to mow the grass, but I knew what the answer was.
-“It’s time to go fishing,” I would reply, and in about 30 minutes I would be in his pickup truck heading to some pond to see if we could reel in a bass or two in.
+“It’s time to go fishing” I would reply and in about 30 minutes I would be in his pickup truck heading to some pond to see if we could catch a bass or two.

-I gave it another tug, and two things happened.
-First, there was a small splashing sound, and second, the lure stopped dead in the water.
-At first I thought I had snagged the log, but I then realized I had hooked a pretty good-sized bass.
-Now, since it was late summer, the water was a bit cool, so there wasn’t this epic battle—you know, man against whale.
+I gave it another tug and two things happened.
+First there was a small splashing sound and second the lure stopped dead in the water.
+At first, I thought I had snagged the log, but I soon realized I had hooked a pretty good size bass.
+Now since it was late summer the water was a bit cool so there wasn’t this epic battle—you know, man against whale.
 Instead, it was like reeling in a big piece of wood.
-Of course there was a tug here and there, but whatever was on the other end of the rod wasn’t up for much of a fight.
+Of course, there was a tug here or there but whatever was on the other end of the rod wasn’t up for much of a fight.

-Before long the fish was beside the boat and Bill got the net and brought him on board.
-It turned out to be a pretty big fish.
-It was a 6.5 pound largemouth bass.
-I couldn’t believe it.
-Bill couldn’t believe it, and I am pretty sure the bass couldn’t believe it.
+Before long the fish was beside the boat and Bill got the net and bought him on board.
+It turned out to be a good-sized fish.
+It was a 6.5-pound largemouth bass.
+I couldn’t believe it, Bill couldn’t believe it and I am pretty sure the bass couldn’t believe it either.
 Well, we snapped a couple of pictures and headed for shore with the bass safely in the fish well.
-I asked Bill if I should have him mounted, but he said no because I was sure to catch a bigger one someday in the future.
-Well, I didn’t, and honestly I believe he knew (because I didn’t know) my Air Force salary couldn’t handle the cost.
+I asked Bill if I should have him mounted but he said no because I was sure to catch a bigger one someday in the future.
+Well, I haven’t and honestly, I believe he knew (because I didn’t know) my Air Force salary couldn’t handle the cost.

 Bill and I enjoyed many more fishing trips before I finally moved out of the area and over into Southern Illinois.
-I slowly lost touch with Bill and Edith, and now they are both in heaven.
-I am sure they heard “well done” when they got there.
+I slowly lost touch with Bill and Edith and now they are both in heaven.
+I am sure they heard, “well done.”
 I can only imagine how many lives they touched.
-I do know that night I learned a good lesson, and my relationship with Bill taught me another.
+I do know that night I learned a couple of good lessons.